psoloway/puppetlabs-tomcat/README.md

 #####`package_name`

-*Required, if `install_from_source` is set to 'false'.* Specifies the package to install.
+*Required if `install_from_source` is set to 'false'.* Specifies the package to install.
 Valid options: a string containing a valid package name.

 ####tomcat::service

 #####`catalina_home`

 Specifies the root directory of the Tomcat installation.
+Valid options: a string containing an absolute path.
+Default: $::tomcat::catalina_home.

 #####`catalina_base`

 Specifies the base directory of the Tomcat installation.
+Valid options: a string containing an absolute path.
+Default: $::tomcat::catalina_home.

 #####`use_jsvc`

-*Optional.* Specifies whether to use Jsvc for service management.
+Specifies whether to use Jsvc for service management.
 If both `use_jsvc` and `use_init` are set to 'false', tomcat uses the following commands for service management:

- * `$catalina_base/bin/catalina.sh start`
+ * `$CATALINA_BASE/bin/catalina.sh start`
- * `$catalina_base/bin/catalina.sh stop`
+ * `$CATALINA_BASE/bin/catalina.sh stop`

  Valid options: 'true' and 'false'.
 Default: 'false'.

 #####`java_home`

 Specifies where Java is installed.
 Only applies if `use_jsvc` is set to 'true'.
 Valid options: a string containing an absolute path.
+Default: undef.

 #####`service_ensure`